At Ian's Place - Part V, in which Ian Has Company and There is More (possibly) Angy Lipstick

 For several days I felt jumpy, wondering whether to expect another investigation.
 Test me for virginity?
 I’d already admitted to divorce, but who’s to say whether coital refusal was the downfall of my marriage?
 Hm?

-I did, however, wake up one day to a basket of home-baked bread, oranges, and Jehovah’s Witness literature outside Ian’s front door.
-I sliced up some of each and had them on the patio with my morning coffee, pressing a wedge of orange between my teeth and thinking about Claudia.
+One day, though, I woke up to a basket of home-baked bread, citrus fruit, and Jehovah’s Witness literature outside Ian’s front door.
+I sliced up some of each and had them on the patio with my morning coffee, pressing a wedge of grapefruit between my teeth and thinking about Claudia.